AAFC-BICoE/xlsx2redmine/README.md

 * Iyad Kandalaft <iyad.kandalaft@canada.ca>

 Contriutor(s):
-This work would not be possible without the author of the "Python Redmine":https://github.com/maxtepkeev/python-redmine project.
+* This work would not be possible without the author of the [Python Redmine](https://github.com/maxtepkeev/python-redmine) project

 ## License